open-edge-insights/eii-tools/DiscoverHistory/README.md

 # PROCEDURE TO RUN DISCOVERY TOOL (DEFAULT: PROD MODE) #

  1. DiscoverHistory expects a set of config, interfaces & public private keys to be present in ETCD as a pre-requisite.
-    To achieve this, please ensure an entry for DiscoverHistory with its relative path from [IEdgeInsights](../../) directory is set in in the video-streaming.yml file present in [build](../../build) directory.
+    To achieve this, please ensure an entry for DiscoverHistory with its relative path from [IEdgeInsights](../../) directory is set in the video-streaming-storage.yml file present in [build](../../build) directory.
 An example has been provided below:
     ```sh
         AppName:
         - VideoIngestion